 As a general rule, Japanese kids spend about 10 minutes learning kanji at school and about 30 minutes doing kanji homework.
 As you can imagine, most of the work in learning kanji is done by the students.

 On average, the Japanese kids will learn about 10 new kanji every week.
-The kanji characters seen at school will have to be written over and over again as part of the homework which is usually a practice sheet with several columns where you can write each character vertically, one column per kanji.
+The kanji characters seen at school will have to be written over and over again as part of the homework, which is usually a practice sheet with several columns where you can write each character vertically, one column per kanji.
 (If you want some cool practice books for learning kanji, you can check the Learning Japanese Kanji volume 1 and volume 2 which are perfect for beginners willing to practice basic kanji).

-To make sure that Japanese kids assimilate all the kanji seen at school, there is a kanji test once per week to evaluate the learning.
-Commonly, if they fail some kanji, they will have extra homework to make sure they can keep earning new characters without forgetting the ones already learned.
+To make sure that Japanese kids assimilate all the kanji seen at school, there is a kanji test once per week to evaluate their learning.
+Commonly, if they fail some kanji, they will have extra homework to make sure they can keep learning new characters without forgetting the ones already learned.
 And the day after the kanji test, kids will immediately start learning the next set of kanji.

 Japanese kids will also have a 50-question kanji test about once every two weeks.
-This one will focus mainly on all the kanji that has been learned since the beginning and not only the kanji of the previous week.
+This one will focus mainly on all the kanji that have been learned since the beginning and not only the kanji of the previous week.

 If you want to see two Japanese kids talking about how they learn kanji in Japan, just check the video below.